We will fight to restore our Everglades and we will never ever quit, we won’t be cowed and we won’t let the foot draggers stand in our way."

 - Moving the Environmental Crimes Enforcement Unit from the Florida Fish & Wildlife Conservation Commission to DEP to align resources "and ensure strong enforcement of Florida’s environmental laws."

 - Opposing all off-shore oil and gas activities off every coast in Florida and hydraulic fracturing in Florida.

-If the first month of his tenure is any indication we can expect to see science priotitized over special interests, aggressive action on toxins in our waterways, and a renewed vigor in restoring America's Everglades to ensure they are healthy for generations to come.
+If the first few months of his tenure is any indication we can expect to see science prioritized over special interests, aggressive action on toxins in our waterways, and a renewed vigor in restoring America's Everglades to ensure they are healthy for generations to come.